-Christy's practice is dedicated to financial services regulatory compliance and litigation.
+Christy Hancock’s practice is dedicated to financial services regulatory compliance and litigation.
 Her work with mortgage servicing and financial institution clients has given her a broad base of knowledge regarding laws affecting the mortgage servicing business, including bankruptcy and foreclosure best practices, payment application, correspondence requirements, allowable fees, loan modifications, escrow requirements, and property preservation.
-In recent years, the majority of her practice has focused on advising large financial institutions on bankruptcy-related regulatory matters and wide scale remediation projects.
+In recent years, the majority of her practice has focused on advising large financial institutions on bankruptcy-related regulatory matters and large-scale remediation projects.

-Christy provides daily guidance to clients on laws such as TILA, RESPA, FDCPA and the Dodd-Frank Act, as well as compliance with certain bankruptcy rules and mortgage servicing best practices.
+Christy provides daily guidance to clients on laws such as the CARES Act and related state laws, TILA, RESPA, FDCPA and the Dodd-Frank Act, as well as compliance with certain bankruptcy rules and mortgage servicing best practices.
 She has assisted her financial services clients with a variety of intricate matters, including developing responses to new legislation, conducting internal risk assessments, assisting with and responding to internal and external audits, training company personnel, and revising quality control processes, as well as drafting and updating a variety of mortgage servicing policies and procedures.
 Christy also routinely responds to the CFPB, the United States Trustee’s Office, various state attorneys general, and state banking department inquiries on behalf of her clients.

 In addition to her broad compliance practice, Christy also represents financial institutions and mortgage companies in state and federal courts across the country.
 These suits range from individual consumer claims to class action and commercial disputes.
 She defends her clients in a variety of matters, including TILA, RESPA, RICO, FDCPA and FCRA disputes, predatory lending claims, mortgage-related fees and servicing issues, escrow account disputes, and UDAP claims.
 Christy has litigated numerous facets of the mortgage servicing industry, including loan origination, pooling and servicing agreements, title insurance, loan-repurchase disputes, REO-related disputes and mortgage fraud.